-Through the liberation of glucocorticoids, the feedback control loop between the pituitary gland, the hypothalamus and the adrenal cortex plays a central role in the reaction of the human body to stress.
-In this context, stress is primarily an unspecific reaction to a great amount of possible stressors like e.g. injuries, cold, hunger, work, but also psychological triggers like social stress.
+Through the liberation of glucocorticoids, the feedback control loop between the pituitary gland, the hypothalamus and the adrenal cortex (See Adrenal Pharmacology) plays a central role in the reaction of the human body to stress.
+In this context, stress is primarily an unspecific reaction to a large amount of possible stressors like e.g. injuries, cold, hunger, work, but also psychological triggers like social stress.

 It has been proven in experiments that the body uses the same reaction pattern if people are exposed to high levels of competition in their work environment.
 Specifically, it increases the level of glucocorticoids and catecholamines (e.g. adrenalin) in the blood.